The Black Sea, Jewel of Eurasia

 Þórsteinn strained against the carrying poles, sweat stinging his eyes.
 The land here was

 steep and rocky.
 He and his companions made their way with their boat, poles placed through the oar holes.
 It was a small boat and could be transported thus overland.
 Still, laden down as it was, it was slow going.
 At their last portage they had paid some Slavs from a nearby village to help them roll it over a road, that could scarcely be called as such.
-This time, there was no suchnea by town and anyway, it was likely that few would wish to make such a journey.
+This time, there was no such route by town and anyway, it was likely that few would wish to make such a journey.
 He wiped the sweat from his forehead and took the flask of water that one of them handed him.
 He was the only one from the northern isles.
 These other men were experienced and had made this journey every season from Kiev, some from as far as Novgorod.
 He glanced up as the flash of sun off metal caught his eyes.
 Above them, on the steep embankment beyond the river, came a trilling cry.
 Gamli gasped and ordered the men to lower the boat and reach for weapons.
 Further, ahead the trees closed around the road.
 The boat tilted dangerously on its perch by the river. Þórsteinn grabbed his axe where it hung on the boat within easy reach.
 Horsemen poured over the slopes.
 The fringed horse equipment and felted caps, scarcely registered with him before his brain in some fevered way recognized them as Pencheneg tribesmen.

 The Secret Testament by G.S.
 Brown